fynelabs/fysion.app/help/gui/container.md

 ---
-title: 'Fysion : Help - Arranging widgets'
+title: Help - Arranging widgets
 layout: default
-developer: true
 ---

 Widgets can be added to your user interface by selecting a container and choosing the new widget from the